Code-Blender-7/Image-Converter/development-logs/log_007-Rendering-Process-Convertion.md

 As for now, all the alternate screen takes place inside the controller.
 The instance of the console from the rich library is supported by the view variable of console.
 So I just imported it without importing rich directly.

 As the alternate screen is created for the converting process.
 It'll be nice if the whole project had been the same.
+There are issues regarding it like printing inside the loop of the alternate screen stays in there.
+Force_terminal doesn't work.
+It is solved by calling the prints at the end of the alternate screen loop.